kekkodance/ethernet-tester/README.md

 # ethernet-tester

-This firmware turns an ESP8266 into a network cable tester, controlled via a web interface..
+This firmware turns an ESP8266 into a network cable tester, controlled via a web interface.

 ## Hardware Requirements